C.F. Martin used many bridge designs on his guitars. Here we

 On the earlier 7/8" wide bridges, the wings have a very long,

-of the bad copies.
+found on many of the bad copies.

 I found no difference between the dimensions of ivory and ebony